arunsadhasivam/hadoop/windowssdk.md

 ==============

-yarn starts up without issues but below only one error.
+yarn starts up without issues but below only one warning.

 STARTUP_MSG:   java = 1.7.0_79